 Although they can be quite alarming, bleeding gums are actually fairly common among the general public.
-There are many causes for bleeding gums, some are more concerning than others.
+There are many causes of bleeding gums, some are more concerning than others.
 However, there are numerous remedies you can use to treat bleeding gums, and we’re going to discuss three of them now.

-Three significant causes of bleeding gums include: gingivitis, medications, and flossing.
+Three significant causes of bleeding gums include gingivitis, medications, and flossing.

 - Gingivitis is an inflammation of the gums and the first stage of gum disease.
 It is usually a result of either food trapped between teeth or plaque buildup extended below the gum line that causes gum infection or gingivitis.
 This infection can cause gums to become swollen, tender, and prone to bleeding during brushing.

-- Medications - A main concern with blood thinning medications is their association with bleeding gums.
-Certain blood thinning medications can decrease blood’s ability to clot, and this can leave a person prone to bleeding.
+- Medications – A main concern with blood thinning medications is their association with bleeding gums.
+Certain blood-thinning medications can decrease blood’s ability to clot, and this can leave a person prone to bleeding.
 Be sure to inform your dentist or doctor if you experience gum sensitivity while on such medications.